silvester-zogaj/photo-gallery/README.md

 Photo gallery experimentation with grid and filtering images displayed based on the category selected.
 Active selection will remain active.
-Mobile view removes sidebar automatically unless you press the arrow to manually open it up.
-Also the span of the images change when resized.
+Mobile view removes the sidebar automatically unless you press the arrow to manually open it up.
+Also, the span of the images changes when resized.